 12. First-aid kit.

-If you are outdoors, you are more prone to cuts or scrapes from contaminated branches or anything else you might run into or fall on when you are camping.
+When you’re outdoors, you are more prone to cuts or scrapes from contaminated branches or anything else you might run into or fall on when you are camping.
 It is always nice to know you have some supplies to disinfect or treat your injury to minimize risk of infection.

 13. Map and compass.